Bored of your same old home environment? Craving a little pizzazz? You’re not alone!

-Each lender may identify loans suitable for renovations with a different name.
-If what we explore with you today doesn’t sound familiar, ask your lender to see what they’ve got on offer.
+Each lender may identify loans suitable for renovations with a different name, so don't be afraid ask your lender to see what they’ve got on offer.
 Here's some options that may be available to you:

-Credit card: Now we’re not discounting the extent of your renovations, but if all you want to do is change the kitchen bench tops and cupboards or build a new deck, then you don’t have to fuss about with a large loan to deal with your renovations.
+- Credit card: Now we’re not discounting the extent of your renovations, but if all you want to do is change the kitchen bench tops and cupboards or build a new deck, then you may not have to fuss with a large loan to deal with your renovations.
 You may want to consider a low interest credit card or a card with a 0% purchase rate offer.
 Some credit card rates are comparable with personal loans and if you can get a 0% deal, you won’t need to pay any interest.
 Just remember, make sure you pay the balance off in full at the end of the project and that it is during the interest free period.

 What do I look for in a renovation loan?

 - fixed versus variable interest rate: if you want to ensure that during the time you are paying back your loan that your repayments stay the same, then a fixed rate deal will be best.
 Variable interest rates are generally lower but you have the risk that your repayments could go up during the renovation loan term.

 - comparison rate: be sure to use the comparison rate to compare loans as this takes into account fees and interest rates to help you understand the true cost of a loan

 - flexible features: Can you make free extra repayments?
 Or does your loan offer a redraw facility?
 Generally variable rate loans have more flexibility and while you can generally make extra repayments with a fixed loan, there are usually limits on how much over the renovation loan period.